Citrix SD-WAN appliances identify and classify applications using three techniques:

 - ICA over WebSocket (used by HTML5 Receiver)

-Classification of single-port ICA traffic delivered over SSL/TLS or DTLS into separate classes based on the HDX priority tag (i.e. the individual ICA streams) is not supported in SD-WAN Standard Edition but is supported in SD-WAN Premium Edition and SD-WAN WANOP Edition.
+Classification of single-port ICA traffic delivered over SSL/TLS or DTLS into separate classes based on the HDX priority tag (that is, the individual ICA streams) is not supported in SD-WAN Standard Edition but is supported in SD-WAN Premium Edition and SD-WAN WANOP Edition.

-Classification of network traffic is done during initial connections or flow establishment; therefore, pre-existing connections will not be classified as ICA.
+Classification of network traffic is done during initial connections or flow establishment.
+Therefore, pre-existing connections is not classified as ICA.
 Classification of connections will also be lost when the connection table is cleared manually.

 Framehawk traffic and Audio-over-UDP/RTP are not classified as HDX applications.
 These legacy virtual channels are reported as either “UDP” or “Unknown Protocol.”

 Since release 10 version 1, SD-WAN Standard Edition can differentiate each ICA data stream in multi-stream ICA even in a single-port configuration.
 Each ICA stream is classified as a separate application with its own default QoS class for prioritization.

 For single-port Multi-Stream ICA functionality to work properly, you need to have:

 - SD-WAN Standard Edition release 10 version 1 or above, or SD-WAN Premium Edition.

 - A version of the Citrix Workspace app (or its predecessor, Citrix Receiver) that supports the HDX information virtual channel, CTXNSAP.
 Look for “HDX Insight with NSAP VC” in the Citrix Workspace App Feature Matrix.
 See the currently supported release versions at HDX Insights.

 Once classified, the ICA application can be used in application rules and to view application statistics similar to other classified applications.

 There are five default application rules for ICA applications one each for the following priority tags: